toppa/Shashin/readme.txt

 Tested up to: 3.2.1
 Stable tag: 3.0

-Shashin is a powerful WordPress plugin that lets you display photos and albums from Picasa, photos from Twitpic, and videos from Youtube anywhere in your WordPress site.
+Shashin is a powerful WordPress plugin that lets you easily display photos and videos from Picasa, Twitpic, and Youtube in your WordPress site.

 == Description ==